 This course will give you the opportunity to consider the trajectory and implications of digital technologies for the future of learning.

-The course is led by Dr Jen Ross.
+The course is led by Professor Jen Ross.
 It takes as its starting point three key themes: interfaces, visibility and sustainability and uses these themes to guide exploration of emerging practices and technologies.
 We will ask: how are more established digital practices evolving?
 How will new digital technologies and trends impact on learning?
 How will the students and teachers of tomorrow construct their learning environments and practices?

 The answers to these questions are highly context-dependent: the future of online education is volatile and subject to rapid change.
 For this reason a significant part of the course is structured as a programme of student-created and peer-assessed resources (in the form of Open Educational Resources, or OERs).
 Each OER will take one of the themes or issues from the initial block as a jumping off point for imagining and sharing what digital futures for learning might be like.